 EEA Agencies - Rather than solely investing in and installing new pipe infrastructure through the GSEPs, the GSEPs should determine where repairing leak-prone pipe is the better long-term financial and environmental choice.

 HEET - GSEP funds can already be spent on advanced leak repair.
-Thus “repair” should be added.
-Additionally, since some gas pipes should be taken out of service rather than replaced, “retirement” should also be added.
-The pipes installed should have a reasonable chance of being used and useful throughout their lives.
+Thus “advanced leak repair” should be added.
+Additionally, as the Commonwealth reduces its dependence on gas, some gas pipes will need to be taken out of service rather than replaced –thus “retirement” should also be added.

-Supported by: Massachusetts Attorney General’s Office; LEAN/NCLC; Conservation Law Foundation
+Supported by: Massachusetts Attorney General’s Office; LEAN, NCLC; Conservation Law Foundation

 Opposed by: NEGWA/USW; Eversource; Liberty (with clarification); National Grid (with clarification); Unitil